The steps required to become a social worker include:

 Step 2: Consider a Master's Degree

+The education needed to be a social worker may also include a master's degree, depending on the specific area of the field you are interested in, including clinical social work or working in schools or the healthcare system.
 An MSW can be undertaken with any undergraduate degree, though some programs may require certain prerequisite coursework in related areas, such as psychology and sociology, for applicants not holding a BSW.
-The MSW is required to become a clinical social worker or to work in schools or the healthcare system.
-These degree programs typically take two years to complete (though some programs offer more flexible 3 and 4-year degree plans) and prepare students for advanced practice in their specialties.
+These master's degree programs typically take two years to complete (though some programs offer more flexible three- and four-year degree plans) and prepare students for advanced practice in their specialties.

 Students in these programs have a variety of concentrations and specialties to choose from, including mental health, families and children, global practice, older adults and families, and behavioral and physical health.
 Students may expand on professional components of social work, such as clinical assessment, caseload management, and leadership skills.
 Completion of an internship or supervised practice is required of all MSW students.